hbctraining/Intro-to-ChIPseq/lessons/04_peak_calling_macs.md

 	$ cd ~/chipseq/results/

-We only have the BAM file for our Input-rep1, but will need alignment information for **all 6 files**.
-We have generated the remaining BAM files for you, so **you will need to copy them over**:
+> **NOTE:** If your automation script was successful, you should have alignment information for **all 6 files**.
+However, if you do not have these BAM files then you can copy them over using the command below:

-	$ cp /n/groups/hbctraining/ngs-data-analysis-longcourse/chipseq/bowtie2/* bowtie2/
+>
+>	`$ cp /n/groups/hbctraining/chip-seq/bowtie2/*.bam ~/chipseq/results/bowtie2/`

 ### MACS2 parameters